 A fishing party, c. late 19th century, enjoys an excursion to Bang’s Pond near Pleasant Lake.

-The photo archive includes over three thousand photographs, chronicling Harwich people, places, industries, and events.
+The photo archive includes over four thousand photographs, chronicling Harwich people, places, industries, and events.

 This collection can be researched year-round by appointment.